JasmineGarland/SIRSINDy_Tutorial/README.md

 ## Welcome to our APPM 4720-5720 Code Tutorial!

-Today we will be ....
+Today we will walk through a code tutorial investigating the SIR model for Measles, Chickenpox, and Rubella in Ortario, as discussed in <em>Algorithmic discovery of dynamic models from infectious disease data. <em>

-### At any time if you need a refresher of todays presentation please follow this [link!](https://docs.google.com/presentation/d/1GRg98F1XywcRTaKcQUPaYT0xAZytR4CvTtMcDWtW5C8/edit?usp=sharing)
+#### At any time if you need a refresher of todays presentation please follow this [link!](https://docs.google.com/presentation/d/1GRg98F1XywcRTaKcQUPaYT0xAZytR4CvTtMcDWtW5C8/edit?usp=sharing)

 You can use the [editor on GitHub](https://github.com/JasmineGarland/APPM5720/edit/main/README.md) to maintain and preview the content for your website in Markdown files.